jsdf/BussIK-js/README.md

 # BussIK-js

-IK library for JS intended for realtime applications requiring IK solutions for IK chains with many degrees of freedom (eg. redunant robots).
+IK library for JS intended for realtime applications requiring IK solutions for IK chains with many degrees of freedom/kinematic redundancy.

 Adapted from the C++ source provided at https://www.math.ucsd.edu/~sbuss/ResearchWeb/ikmethods/index.html